Sammi-Husky/ultimate-plugins/ReadMe.md

+ # Usage
+ - copy the compiled elf into `sd:SaltySD/plugins/`
+ - if you don't want to or can't compile, there is occasional releases of things in the Releases tab.

-# Requirements
+# Compiling

- - DevkitPro with DevkitA64 installed
+ - Needs DevkitPro with DevkitA64 installed
  - Tested with DevkitA64 r13
- - Links against a stripped down version of libnx v2.2.0 modified to work with SaltyNX
+ - Links against an included stripped down version of libnx v2.2.0 modified to work with SaltyNX

- Also obviously needs SaltyNX to be installed on your switch.